-A: Ask your classmates first.
+A: Ask your classmates first in the channel of the unit in the discussion board.
 They have a similar background and may have already figured it out.
 Often just trying to explain what you don’t understand leads to the click to overcome the difficulty.
 If doing so did not do the trick, send me a 1 minute quiz email.
 In your email, state exactly what you understand, where you got stuck, what your question is, and what part of the material you do not understand and seek clarification on.
 “I do not understand the material” is too unspecific to get a hook on helping you.
 If you want to stay anonymous, write your question or describe the problem as best as you can on a letter size piece of paper and slip it under my door.
 I then will address it in class.

-Q: My adviser assigned me work that has a dead drop deadline (e.g. for a conference, resubmission of a paper, thesis proposal, report) and I have no time to prepare for the class time.
+Q: My adviser assigned me work that has a dead drop deadline (e.g. for a conference, submission of a revised paper, thesis proposal, report) and I have no time to prepare for the class time.
 What shall I do?

 A: Notify me as soon as you find out this fact, but no later than 24 h prior to class time.

 Q: Which email address should I check for course announcements and communications?